strmprivacy/docs/docs/03-quickstart/02-batch/01-batch-jobs.md

 the [JSON Schema](https://json-schema.api.strmprivacy.io/latest/strmprivacy.api.entities.v1.BatchJob.json).
 :::

-#### Indicate the consent field
+#### Indicate the data subject consent field

+For each record (row) processed by a batch job, the data subject (data owner) may or may not consent with their data being used for certain purposes.
+In other words, the legal ground under which the data was collected may differ per record.
-An important part of the definition file is the consent mapping.
-In streaming mode, you simply send STRM Privacy the consent (legal ground under which the data was collected) as part of every event.
-For batch mode you need to indicate which field in your data actually contains the legal ground per row.
+In streaming pipelines, the consent is provided by you and embedded in the metadata of each event.
+Similarly, for batch jobs, you need to indicate which field in your data contains the legal ground per row.
+This field does not necessarily need to be defined in your data contract.

 In the definition file you need to set these three values:

-- what the default legal ground (consent level) is.
+- what the default legal ground (consent level) is
 - the field that contains the legal ground in your data
-- what each of these fields mean (a mapping of name to integer values)
+- how each of field's values map to consent levels

+Here, consent levels are integer values referring to the respective purposes as defined in your [purpose map][purpose-maps].

 About the default consent: It's safest to keep this to the integer value 0.
 It just means the data was collected under the most basic consent or legal ground you use.